When I travelled on the world’s most luxurious train, I realized that luxury travel is about the journey, as much as the destination.

-My Rovos Rail experience starts with check-in at their private lounge in Cape Town; a glass of bubbly in hand, a duo playing music and guests on couches chatting casually with fellow travellers.
-For most of us this is our first Rovos trip and the anticipation is tinged with nervous excitement for the unknown.
+Brenda Vos, daughter of Rohan, and Anthea Vos of Rovos Rail invited me to experience their Cape Town to Pretoria train trip.
+My Rovos Rail experience starts with check-in at their private lounge in Cape Town, a glass of bubbly in hand, a duo playing music, and guests on couches chatting casually with fellow travellers.
+For most of us, this is our first Rovos trip, and the anticipation is tinged with nervous excitement for the unknown.

-Once onboard I notice that the cabins are all aptly named after South African fauna, flora and greats such as Shaka Zulu and Nelson Mandela.
+Once onboard, I notice that the cabins are all aptly named after South African fauna, flora, and greats such as Shaka Zulu and Nelson Mandela.
 My luggage awaits in mine, an opulent Royal Suite with a huge double bed and electric blanket to ward off the Karoo chill.
-There are three types of accommodation available, Pullman, Deluxe and Royal suites.
+There are three types of accommodation available, Pullman, Deluxe, and Royal suites.

-With just 40 people on-board (the max is 72) during my trip, the two dining carts, lounges and bar areas are always partly free.
+With just 40 people on board (the max is 72) during my trip, the two dining carts, lounges, and bar areas are always partly free.
 The observation car and its open-air balcony at the back of the train is undoubtedly the most popular spot, and I chose to sit out in the crisp air whilst the train moved forward.

-On check-in, the chef comes to your cabin to talk about allergies and meal preferences, accompanied by restaurant staff to ensure that your preferred drinks are available.
-All is included.
-My option is vegetarian with haloumi and aubergine dishes, soups, beautiful fresh salads and fruit gracing my plate.
+On check-in, the chef comes to your cabin to discuss allergies and meal preferences, accompanied by restaurant staff to ensure that your preferred drinks are available.
+All are included.
+My option is vegetarian with halloumi and aubergine dishes, soups, beautiful fresh salads, and fruit gracing my plate.

 Unlike other trains that travel at 100+km or more, Rovos has a policy of travelling at 60km per hour.
 This leisurely pace brings the beauty of the passing landscape to life, that and the occasional stops and driver change.
 How soon my body adjusted to the rhythmic rocking of the train on the tracks – a soothing sound that I missed once disembarked.

-As the journey drew to an end and we approached Rovos Rail station in Pretoria, a steam train joined for the last stretch to take us home.
+As the journey drew to an end and we approached Rovos Rail station in Pretoria, a steam train joined us for the last stretch to take us home.

-With luxury train travel very much crept into my heart, I dream of extended journeys to Victoria Falls, through the KwaZulu Natal Battlefields and Game Reserves and even a retreat to Dar es Salaam.
-The pen ultimate African train journey being their Cape to Cairo routing.
+Ever grateful for the opportunity, and I encourage all to do the same.
+With luxury train travel very much crept into my heart, I dream of extended journeys to Victoria Falls, through the KwaZulu Natal Battlefields and Game Reserves, and even a retreat to Dar es Salaam, the penultimate African train journey being their Cape to Cairo routing.